BenCuff/github-pages-test/docs/data-vis.md

 {% include cards-container-start.html %}
   {% include card.html content=card_content_23 title="To be avoided: different colours for each bar" %}
-  {% include card.html content=card_content_24 title="Best practice: only use different colours if absolutely necessary" %}
+  {% include card.html content=card_content_24 title="✔️Best practice: only use different colours if absolutely necessary" %}
 {% include cards-container-end.html %}

 In the chart on the left, each bar is a different colour.
 The different colours do not communicate any information that is not already included in the x-axis labels and therefore are not necessary.
 The chart on the right is less visually busy and does not distract from its main message.